ArtHitParade

 Manet easily entered into artist circles.
 He enjoys social life and does not wait for the recognition of the Salons.
 His themes are unlimited.
 Before him, Courbet went already complacently up to the scandal.
 Baudelaire and then Zola recognize the originality of his approach.

-On May 5, 2004, Sotheby's sold for $ 26.3M including premium Les Courses au Bois de Boulogne, oil on canvas 73 x 94 cm painted in 1872 by Manet, lot 13, from the collection of one of the most famous owners of racehorses, John Hay Whitney.
+On May 5, 2004, Sotheby's sold for $ 26.3M Les Courses au Bois de Boulogne, oil on canvas 73 x 94 cm painted in 1872 by Manet, lot 13, from the collection of one of the most famous owners of racehorses, John Hay Whitney.
 The image is shared by Wikimedia.

 The artist skillfully mixed observation and imitation.
 It seems that the topography of the Longchamp racecourse was painted on the spot.